srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 	MNIST_Label lbl = getLabel(labelFile);
 ```

-which can be implemented like this
+which can be implemented like this:

 ```c
 MNIST_Image getImage(FILE *imageFile){